ShihanZENG/Awesome-DSDO/README.md

 **If you prefer a more interactive way to learn coding, here are some other resources recommended to you.**
 - [Futurecoder](https://futurecoder.io/) — This is a free and open-source platform and course for complete beginners to teach themselves programming in Python.
 It includes integrated debuggers, enhanced tracebacks, hints for exercises and more.
 - [Tutor-edited Google Colab Python notebook]() - This is edited by eBM tutors and to provide students to learn to code in Python within Google Colab platform.
 Students are not required to install Python and no resources will be needed from local machines.
-This tutorial covers all the basic concepts of Python, alongside three exercises with answer.
+This tutorial covers all the basic concepts of Python, alongside three exercises with answers.

-**If you have learned Python basics and you would like to enhance your skill, I would suggest you learn through doing small projects or you can jump into leaning data science directly.**
+**If you have learned Python basics and you would like to enhance your skill, I would suggest you learn through doing small projects or you can jump into learning data science directly.**
-- [Tiny Python Projects](https://go.exlibris.link/0LJXNzcV) - This book is different from other books, which provides different projects for you to learn coding with Python.
-There are different projects in different level and you can pick up those you are interested in or you would like to challenge yourself.
+- [Tiny Python Projects](https://go.exlibris.link/0LJXNzcV) - This book is different from other books, because it provides different projects for you to learn coding with Python.
+There are different projects with different levels and you can pick up those you are interested in or you would like to challenge yourself.
 Thus, the way to use the book can be flexibile.

 **You could keep practicing in your spare time by solving some Python problems like doing exercises.**
 - [Hackerrank](https://www.hackerrank.com/domains/python) - Hackerrank is my personal preference as it does not require any register or login.
-You can open it and do solve problems any time you want.
+You can open it and solve problems any time you want.
 There are also different levels of problems.
-If you are preparing coding test in job seeking, this could be good practices for you.
+If you are preparing coding test in job seeking, this could be good practice for you.
 The industry used platform for coding test is [LeetCode](https://leetcode.com/).
 - There are also some gaming-based platforms for practice, such as [Coding Game](https://www.codingame.com/start/), [Code Combat](https://codecombat.com/).
 Take what you prefer.

 **Except for knowing the Python concepts, you also need to know the good practice of Python coding.**